 Always be vigilant of thieves and pickpockets operating in the area, and keep an eye on your valuables at all times.

-Corsica has a somewhat rustic feel, and often debit card transactions will be turned away, so you will have to rely on having the cash to pay for your items.
-This in turn creates a problem, as cash is a lot easier to steal.

 Only travel with the amount you intend to use on that day.
+Corsica has a rustic feel, and debit card transactions are often turned away, so you must rely on cash to pay for your items.
+This creates a problem, as money is a lot easier to steal.

-If driving in Corsica, be vigilant of farm animals in the roads, and when travelling late at night, be wary of drunk drivers, as numbers have increased in recent years.
+If driving in Corsica, be vigilant of farm animals on the roads, and when travelling late at night, be wary of drunk drivers, as numbers have increased in recent years.

 Les Docks de Marseille-La Joliette, 10 Place de la Joliette, Atrium 10.3, 1st Floor, 13002 Marseille, France